Lymah123/Hactoberfest2023/README.md

 Oct 19: I forked the mdn-content repo to work on.
 I studied the repository.
 I added a more comprehensive guide to Chimoney's PR, which I am working on.
 Which is; onboarding new contributors with virtual environments like GitPod and CodeSpaces.

 Oct 20: I added my name to the OpenSauced guestbook.
 It has been reviewed and merged.
-I signed up for the virtual coffee membership waitlist
+I signed up for the virtual coffee membership waitlist.

 Oct 21: I asked on repo if someone has not been working on an issue yet.
 I asked if I could be assigned to the issue before starting to work on it.